 So the buyer has a chance to disappear!

-All you hard work hanging there…and you’re still chasing sales quotes, getting zero response.
+All your hard work hanging there…and you’re still chasing sales quotes, getting zero response, or a small pick up rate at best!

 It’s Not Always Bad News…